Using MATLAB inside the Engee Function block

 Conclusion

-We have shown how to use MATLAB code inserts in the Engee Function block and also demonstrated the possibility of connecting MATLAB files to Engee Function.
-As you can see, these functions are easy to use and they work correctly.
+We figured out how to use MATLAB code inserts in the Engee Function block, and also demonstrated the ability to connect MATLAB files to the Engee Function.
+As you can see, these functions are easy to use, and they work correctly.